devhammed/use-global-hook/README.md

 ### Concepts

-use-global-hook is built on top of React Hooks, context and patterns surrounding those elements.

-It was adapted from [Outstated](https://github.com/yamalight/outstated) which is almost similar but I removed the need to import store when needed in a component.

-It has three pieces:
+use-global-hook is built on top of React Hooks and Context API.
+I first used this concept in a project at my workplace [Epower](https://epower.ng) and seeing the re-usability and convenience, I decided to convert it to a standalone open-source library for others to benefit from the awesomeness of React Hooks.

 ##### `Store`